 Heavily discounted or free events are the norm at the Denver Arts Week, allowing visitors to seamlessly access the full spectrum of what Colorado’s lively culture has to offer.
-From Van Gogh masterpieces to avant-garde installations, film festivals and impromptu stage performances, this event has it all.
+From van Gogh masterpieces to avant-garde installations, film festivals and impromptu stage performances, this event has it all.
 Start planning your week at the Denver Arts Week website and make sure to check out the week’s highlights below.

-The 2012 Denver Arts Week Highlights
+The 2014 Denver Arts Week Highlights

-Know Your Arts First Friday
+Know Your Arts First Friday: Nov.
+7, 2014

-Night at the Museums
+Saturday Night at the Museums: Nov.
+8, 2014

 In addition to museums and galleries offering free, two-for-one or other discounted admission, many Denver hotels also offer special rates for the week.
 Learn about accommodation, museum, event and food deals at the Denver Arts Week website.

 Photos courtesy of: Matt Inden/Miles; Starz Denver Film Festival/James Dimagiba